 There's nothing better than having your parents around to lean on for their planning advice, emotional support and helping hands.
-While the "mother of bride" job title comes with a certain set of expected duties (which we've laid out for you below), your mom should be whatever source of help you need or that suits her strengths.
-If she's meticulously organized and loves to take the reigns, let her handle some logistics.
+While there's a traditional list of mother-of-the-bride duties (which we've laid out for you below), your mom should be whatever source of help you need or that suits her strengths.
+If she's meticulously organized and loves to take the reins, let her handle some logistics.
 Is she more laid back about the nuts and bolts but gifted with an eye for design and aesthetics?
 Tap her for style decisions and mood board input.
-You know your mom, and she knows you.
+The goal here is for Mom to feel included in whichever ways make both of you comfortable.
 For a traditional list of mother of the bride duties, read on.

 The mother of the bride often helps the couple check out ceremony and reception sites.
 Whether she actually accompanies you on site tours or pitches in doing research, calling for quotes or asking friends and family for recommendations, it's up to you how hands on you'd like her to be in the venue hunt.

 You and your partner are only two people (presumably with busy schedules), so the mother of the bride can be helpful by serving as either a main contact or just an extra point person for your wedding pros.
-This will be a godsend, especially if your wedding is taking place in your home town where she lives while you two live elsewhere.
+This will be a huge help, especially if your wedding is taking place in your hometown where she lives while you two live elsewhere.

-Depending on how close you are with your mom, enlist her help on all things wedding dress or suit related.
+Depending on how close you are with your mom, enlist her help on all things wedding attire related.
 Can't bear to make a dress decision without her?
 Don't.
-Definitely bring her with you to trunk shows, bridal salons and fittings for her expert eye, good judgement and motherly nod of approval.
+Definitely bring her with you to trunk shows, bridal salons and fittings for her expert eye, good judgment and motherly nod of approval.